plurid/deserve/README.md

 <h3 align="center">
-    Own Your Data
+    Own Your Data · Control The Code
 </h3>

 <br />

-`deserve` is a manner of owning the data you generate while using an internet service.
+`deserve` is a software architecture and libre server for owning the data you generate and controlling the code run when using an internet service.

-More specifically, `deserve` is a conception of <i>generator-owned data inter-transfer</i>† and an implementation of such a data server, owned by one or <i>few</i>† entities, to be queried by network services for data.
-The data can be structured raw data (numbers, strings, boolean values), binary files, or even code, which enhance or customize the service based on the specification of the data owner.

-† <i>generator-owned data</i> means that the entity which generated a piece of data is ultimately the entity which controls, owns that data; <i>data inter-transfer</i> means that the data is ultimately meant to be used, shared in a network of entities and services;

-‡ the <i>few</i> should always be entities that know and meet each other on a near-daily basis; a `deserve` server loses its meaning when 'shared' by thousands or more of mutually unknown, unrelated entities; as a general heuristic, it is better to have thousands of `deserve`s with few entities each than few servers with thousands of entities each.
+[`deserver`](https://plurid.com/deserver) is a hardware device running a `deserve node`.